BulkGate/woosms/README.md

 Your customers are what matters most.
 Notify them.
 * Notify your customers via personalized and automated SMS notification about their <strong>order status</strong> and improve customer relationship
-* <a href="https://help.bulkgate.com/docs/en/customer-sms.html#how-can-i-activate-or-adjust-customer-sms-https-wwwbulkgatecom-en-sms-module-customer-sms-notification-message-template" target="_blank" title="SMS template activation"><strong>Activate/deactivate SMS message templates</strong></a> for any situation that occurs during the order process, and adjust the text
+* <a href="https://help.bulkgate.com/docs/en/customer-sms.html#how-can-i-activate-or-adjust-customer-sms-https-wwwbulkgatecom-en-sms-module-customer-sms-notification-message-template" onclick="window.open(this.href);return false;" title="SMS template activation"><strong>Activate/deactivate SMS message templates</strong></a> for any situation that occurs during the order process, and adjust the text
 * Create your <strong>custom SMS notifications</strong>
-* Adjust <a href="https://help.bulkgate.com/docs/en/customer-sms.html#how-can-i-adjust-multilingual-sms-templates" target="_blank" title="Multilingual SMS templates"><strong>multilingual SMS templates</strong></a> and notify your customers in their native language, or the language of the visited website
+* Adjust <a href="https://help.bulkgate.com/docs/en/customer-sms.html#how-can-i-adjust-multilingual-sms-templates" onclick="window.open(this.href);return false;" title="Multilingual SMS templates"><strong>multilingual SMS templates</strong></a> and notify your customers in their native language, or the language of the visited website
-* <strong>Automatic conversion</strong>  of customer´s mobile number <strong> to international format</strong> and many <a href="http://www.woo-sms.net/features.html" target="_blank" title="WooSMS features">other great features!</a>
+* <strong>Automatic conversion</strong>  of customer´s mobile number <strong> to international format</strong> and many <a href="http://www.woo-sms.net/features.html" onclick="window.open(this.href);return false;" title="WooSMS features">other great features!</a>

 https://youtu.be/B3vdkNm64rE